BoiseState/CS321_Bioinformatics/README.md

 is on a workstation with the command `who`.
 You can also check the load on the system with the command `top`.
 The workstations are named `onyxnode01` through `onyxnode99`.

-We will setup Amazon AWS accounts for each student so you can run your tests in the cloud.
+We will setup Amazon AWS accounts for each student so you can run your larger tests in the cloud.

 ## 6. Using a Cache
 You can incorporate the Cache object from `Project 1` to improve the performance of your B-Tree